 Frequently asked questions

-We have prepared some frequently asked questions (FAQs) that will be of interest to people who wish to submit abstracts.
+We have prepared some frequently asked questions (FAQs) that will be of interest to people who have submitted abstracts.

 You can also download a PDF version of this frequently asked questions page.